Allegheny-Computer-Science-102-F2020/cs102-F2020-plans/schedules/weekly-technical-questions.md

 ### Week Nine: October 26, 2020 to October 30, 2020

 - How do I use the mathematical concepts of sets and Boolean logic to design Python programs that are easier to implement and understand?

 **Reading Assignments**

 - Chapter 8 of *Programming and Mathematical Thinking*
 - Chapter 5 of *Doing Math with Python*

+### Week Ten: November 2, 2020 to November 6, 2020

+- How do I use the implementation of a finite set in Sympy to create Python programs that calculate probabilities?

+**Reading Assignments**

+- Chapter 5 of *Doing Math with Python*
+- Chapter 8 of *Programming and Mathematical Thinking*

 ## Calendar Overview